davidoster/Bonfire-Next/bonfire/docs/general/views.md

 If you need to use a view that is named differently than the conventions above you can tell it which view to use with the `setView` method.

 	$this->template->setView('alternate/path/to/my_view');

 Your view must be relative the `application/views` folder, a `module views` folder, or a full system path to anywhere on your server that your script can access.

+### Displaying The View
+When using ThemedController you should use the new `render()` method to display your views in place of the traditional `$this->load->view()` that you’re used to.
+This will automatically detect the correct view (as described above) and hooks into the Theme system (described below).

+	$this->render();

+You can optionally pass in custom data to display, like with the traditional method, as the first parameter.
+This makes the key/value pairs available in the view for you to use.

+	$data = ['user' => $user];
+	$this->render($data);

+### View Data
+While you can collect data into a single variable to pass into the render method, it is often convenient to prepare data for the view from different methods.
+You can do this with the `setVar()` method.

+The first parameter is the name that you want the value to be called in the view itself.
+The second parameter is the value itself.

+	$this->setVar('user', $user);

+If the first parameter is an array, the $value parameter will be ignored and all of the values in the $name array will be treated key/value pairs to make available in the view.

+	$data = [
+			'user' => $user,
+			'location' => $location
+	];
+	$this->setVar($data);

 ## Variants
 Variants are different versions of a single view that must be presented at different times.
 This is most commonly done to provide customized layouts or views for mobile phones or tablets.